-SimSEE is a platform for Simulation of Electric Power Systems.
-As such, it allows creating simulators tailored to a generation system, simply by adding the different types of Actors (thermal, wind, solar and hydraulic generators, demand, interconnections, etc.) to a Game Hall (simulation environment).
-These Actors behave in the Hall according to their type.
+SimSEE is a platform for Simulation of Electrical Energy Systems.
+As such, it allows the creation of custom simulators for any given generation system, simply by adding the different types of Actors (thermal, wind, solar and hydraulic generators, demand, interconnections, etc.) to a Play-Room (simulation environment) .
+These Actors behave in the Room according to their type.

 SimSEE is 100% programmed with Object Oriented technology which makes it easy to incorporate new models (types of Actors).
 Since the creation of the platform, an important variety of models have been incorporated according to the needs of different user groups.

-To simulate the optimal operation of an Electric Power System, SimSEE solves the problem of Dynamic Stochastic Programming obtaining as a result an Optimal Operation Policy (POO).
-Using this POO, different realizations of the stochastic processes (chronicles or possible histories of the future of the system) are simulated.
+To simulate the optimal operation of an Electrical Energy System, SimSEE solves the problem of Dynamic Stochastic Programming obtaining as a result an Optimal Operation Policy.
+Using that Policy, different realizations of the stochastic processes (chronicles or possible histories of the future of the system) are simulated.